hazelcast/hazelcast/hazelcast-documentation/src/ClusterQuorum.md

             public void onQuorumFailure(QuorumEvent quorumEvent) {
             }
         });
-// Or you can give name of the class that implements QuorumListener interface. listenerConfig.setClassName("com.company.quorum.ThreeNodeQuorumListener");
+// Or you can give the name of the class that implements QuorumListener interface. listenerConfig.setClassName("com.company.quorum.ThreeNodeQuorumListener");

 QuorumConfig quorumConfig = new QuorumConfig();